 - OTHER LEGAL STUFF

 Just like a parking ticket, you can’t transfer this contract to anyone else without our permission.
 This contract stays in place and need not be renewed.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.
 Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of the courts of United Kingdom.

-By signing this contract or by expressing your confirmation in writing (on paper or in electronic form), you agree to all the terms and conditions of this contract, which is effective from the most recent date that appears in the signing page or email.
+By signing this contract or by expressing your confirmation in writing (on paper or in electronic form), or paying the invoice this contract is attached to, you agree to all the terms and conditions of this contract, which is effective from the most recent date that appears in the signing page or email.